hailunz/Foreign-Exchange/assignment/README.txt

 README

+table.txt: table schema, create table command

 data prep:
  	-parse.py
-		- use this file to first parse the data and get the original features, which -merge.py
+		- use this file to first parse the data and get the original features -merge.py
 		- use this file to merge the information got from those three types.
 Add EURUSD, GBPUSD direction to the AUDUSD’s feature, to obtain the final feature, which is :
 	-getBinary.py